 Graphene is a one-atom-thick sheet of carbon atoms arranged in a honeycomb (hexagons or chicken-wire) crystal lattice.
 Researchers started to study Graphene in 2004, and since then they have found dozens of potential applications and exciting properties of this wonder material.
 Graphene is set to revolutionize a lot of industries, including sensors, batteries, conductors, displays, electronics, energy generation, medicine and more.

-Graphene is the strongest material ever developed - 200 times stronger then steel and tougher than a diamond.
+Graphene is the strongest material ever developed - 200 times stronger than steel and tougher than a diamond.
 It's also the world's thinnest material, and it is flexible and transparent.
 Graphene is also the best heat and electricity conductor.
-As can be expected, the research community is very excited about this material, and the business world follows suite.
+As can be expected, the research community is very excited about this material, and the business world follows suit.
 The commercialization of graphene is just in its infancy, but already dozens of new companies have been established to develop graphene based material, graphene production processes and other related activities.